BiggillyBoyMan/tp/docs/DeveloperGuide.md

 </div>

 Step 5.
 The user then decides to execute the command `list`.
-Commands that do not modify the description book, such as `list`, will usually not call `Model#commitAddressBook()`, `Model#undoAddressBook()` or `Model#redoAddressBook()`.
-Thus, the `addressBookStateList` remains unchanged.
+Commands that do not modify BizBook, such as `list`, will usually not call `Model#commitBizBook()`, `Model#undoBizBook()` or `Model#redoBizBook()`.
+Thus, the `bizBookStateList` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
-The user executes `clear`, which calls `Model#commitAddressBook()`.
-Since the `currentStatePointer` is not pointing at the end of the `addressBookStateList`, all description book states after the `currentStatePointer` will be purged.
+The user executes `clear`, which calls `Model#commitBizBook()`.
+Since the `currentStatePointer` is not pointing at the end of the `bizBookStateList`, all BizBook states after the `currentStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `add n/David i/Technology a/SWE Intern t/Backend e/david@example.com s/Saved d/2024-12-31 …​` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)